San Diego National Association of Hispanic Nurses

 Section 1.
 COMPOSITION:

-The Board shall consist of the President, Vice-President/ President Elect, Secretary, Treasurer, Immediate Past-President and four directors elected by the voting membership.
+The Board shall consist of the President, Vice-President, Recording Secretary, Correspondence Secretary, Treasurer, Immediate Past-President, Director of Social Media, Newsletter Editor, Parliamentarian, and four directors elected by the voting membership.
 The Board shall manage the affairs of the association unless prohibited by the Bylaws.
 The Board may delegate its authority as it deems appropriate and is not in conflict with these Bylaws.

 a.
 The Board shall manage all affairs of SDNAHN.
 The Board may delegate its authority as it deems appropriate and is not in conflict with these By-laws.